Kojo Laing: Writing

 Laing emerged as a poet in the 1970s, with work "occasionally drawing on the techniques of surrealism", but received significant attention only with the appearance his first novel, Search Sweet Country, which was published in 1986 to critical acclaim, and won prizes including the Valco Award and the Ghana Book Award.

 Search Sweet Country was reissued by McSweeney's in 2012, with an Introduction by Binyavanga Wainaina.
 Reviewing it in The Slate Book Review, Uzodinma Iweala writes: "Reading Search Sweet Country is like reading a dream, and indeed at times it feels like the magical landscapes of writers like the Nigerian Ben Okri or the Mozambican Mia Couto.
 Each page delivers an intense blast of vivid imagery, a world in which landscapes come to life when inanimate objects receive human characterization....
 Laing ... is a master stylist, and Search Sweet Country delivers an absorbing, if demanding, world for both its characters and the reader."
 Publishers Weekly called it an "intricate, beautifully rambling novel ... a compelling and rewarding read", while the reviewer for the Pittsburgh Post-Gazette observed: "'Search Sweet Country' can be read over and over, continually surprising with a fresh turn of phrase or nuance in character, always engaging, always beautiful.
 The search is worthwhile."

 Laing's second novel, Woman of the Aeroplanes, was published in 1988, and has drawn comparison with the work of Ayi Kwei Armah.
 Laing published two further novels: Major Gentl and Achimota Wars (1992), which also won a Valco Award in 1993, and Big Bishop Roko and the Altar Gangsters (2006).

 His poetry collection, Godhorse was published in 1989.
 Laing also wrote short stories, one of which – "Vacancy for the Post of Jesus Christ" – was included in The Heinemann Book of Contemporary African Stories (1992; edited by Chinua Achebe and C. L. Innes), and has been described as "a wonderful, surreal piece of allegorical science fantasy".

 Later years

 Laing lived in Accra and, from 2005, devoted himself full-time to writing.

 He died in Ghana aged 70 on 20 April 2017, survived by his first wife and nine children and his second wife and three children.
-Tributes in The Johannesburg Review of Books noted that he was "painfully underappreciated in his lifetime" and called him "one of the unsung heroes of African fiction".
+Tributes in The Johannesburg Review of Books noted that Laing was "painfully underappreciated in his lifetime" and called him "one of the unsung heroes of African fiction".